saineshnakra/Identification-Card-Fraud-Detection/README.md

     Global Thresholding
     Adaptive Thresholding
-    Otsu’s Thresholding

 Quick tip on when to use which type of thresholding :

 Global Thresholding: When the lighting is even and difference is clear.
+There is one threshold value throughout the image.

-Adaptive Thresholding: When the lighting is uneven.
+Adaptive Thresholding: When the lighting is uneven then the threshold value changes throughout the image.

-Otsu’s Thresholding: When in doubt.

 4. We are using the contours and grab contours functions.
 Why?